DISHDevEx/cntf-stress-test/README.md

 └── s3_test_results_coralogix.py       converts local files into s3 objects
 |
 |
-└── cntf_tests_namespace.yaml          creates a namespace called "cntf-tests" where a new deployment of ueransim and open5gs is made and is tested via the stress_test.sh script
+└── cntf_tests_namespace.yaml          creates a namespace called "cntf-tests" where a new deployment of ueransim and 5g core is made and is tested via the stress_test.sh script
 |
 |
 └── update_s3_test_results.sh          updates test result data from stress test both locally and in aws